Telluride At a Glance:

 Telluride’s terrain is some of the best in the country – scenic, spread out over numerous peaks but easy to get around.
 The local nick name is “To Hell You Ride”.
 Telluride’s vertical is a huge 4,425′ if you hike for it, 3,845’ is lift serviced.
 But what is truly terrific about Telluride is that even intermediates can ride to the summit on the Gold Lift (chair 14) and peek over the edge into the extreme terrain dropping down the backside into Revelation Bowl, then saunter down See Forever a fantastic long trail – with a perfect name (though we nicknamed it Ski Forever).

-The highest lunch anywhere in North America, Alpino Vino at 11,960’!
+Highest lunch anywhere in North America, Alpino Vino is at 11,960’!
 This historic mining camp just off the summit trail, is a cozy chalet with waiters are dressed in traditional European costumes- as if you were airlifted to The Alps, and classic chacuteries and delicious soups and stews.
 Dine in this delightful chalet in the evening by taking a snowcat up to Alpino Vino for a five-course evening of wonderful cuisine, camaraderie with your cabin mates, a priceless evening – well actually the price is $125 for the dinner plus wine.

 Lift 9, The Plunge offers 2,000′ of pure vertical on very unique trails like Spiral Stairs, Bushwacker, East and West Drain, you will feel like you are plunging towards downtown Telluride with every turn.
 Prospect Bowl and Polar Queen offer acres of mellow wide open groomed runs, natural trails and a few gladed woods.